LC4 User Manual

 Light Counter is designed as a flexible system.
 The basic configuration has a light integrator and a single UV sensor.
 Advanced users can add additional peripheral devices to support their specific needs.

 The system devices are:

 - The Light Integrator – “the brains” of the system.
 It controls the exposure, and all peripheral sensors and devices

 - UV Light Sensors – provide factory-calibrated measurement of the ultraviolet light source

-- Temperature Sensors – allow monitoring of the temperature inside the UV exposure unit
+- Environment Sensors – allow monitoring of the temperature and humidity inside the UV exposure unit

 - Visible Light Sensors – extend the systems capabilities to non-UV processes such as silver gelatine

 - Smart Power Controller – allows the light source to be automatically switched on and off by the light integrator